2006 Watkins Glen Indy Grand Prix

-The 2006 Watkins Glen Indy Grand Prix presented by Tissot was an IndyCar Series motor race held on June 4, 2006, in Watkins Glen, New York at Watkins Glen International.
-It was the fifth round of the 2006 IndyCar Series and the second annual edition of the event.
-Target Chip Ganassi Racing driver Scott Dixon won the 55-lap race, shortened from the scheduled 60 laps due to rain.
+The 2006 Watkins Glen Indy Grand Prix presented by Tissot was an IRL IndyCar Series open-wheel race that was held on June 4, 2006, in Watkins Glen, New York at Watkins Glen International.
+It was the fifth round of the 2006 IRL IndyCar Series and the second running of the event.
+Chip Ganassi Racing driver Scott Dixon won the 55-lap race, shortened from the scheduled 60 laps due to rain.
 Vítor Meira finished second for Panther Racing, and Dreyer & Reinbold Racing driver Ryan Briscoe finished third.

 Hélio Castroneves was awarded the pole position after qualifications were rained out.
 He was quickly passed for the lead by Tony Kanaan, who led the first eight laps until he, along with most other drivers, swapped out their rain tires for racing slicks.
 Jeff Simmons led a lap before Tomas Scheckter, who was the first driver to change to slick tires, passed him and commanded the race for twelve laps.
 Eventually, Scheckter was forced to pit for new tires, and he conceded the lead to Dan Wheldon.
 Wheldon led a race-high 13 laps prior to pitting and giving up the lead to Castroneves, who led seven consecutive laps until a poor pit stop kept him out of contention for the win.
 In the meantime, Buddy Rice stayed on track and assumed the lead, but was overtaken by Dixon after leading five laps.
-After IndyCar began timing the event, many drivers chose to utilize rain tires, while Dixon elected to remain with his slick tires.
-His risky gamble paid off, and he led the final nine laps en route to his fifth IndyCar victory and the final victory for Panoz as a chassis constructor.
+After the race was limited to a two-hour duration, many drivers chose to utilize rain tires, while Dixon elected to remain with his slick tires.
+His risky gamble paid off, and he led the final nine laps en route to his fifth IndyCar Series victory and the final win for Panoz as a chassis constructor.

 Six caution flags were flown during the race, and the lead was changed six times among seven drivers.
-The final result boosted Dixon from fourth to second in the Drivers' Championship, only behind Castroneves.
-Sam Hornish Jr. and Wheldon both finished poorly and lost one position in the standings, while Kanaan maintained his fifth position.
+The final result moved Dixon from fourth to second in the Drivers' Championship, only behind Castroneves.
+Sam Hornish Jr. and Wheldon both finished poorly and lost one position each in the standings, while Kanaan maintained his fifth position.